wq/django-natural-keys/README.md

 `NaturalKeyModelSerializer` extends DRF's [ModelSerializer], but uses `NaturalKeySerializer` for each foreign key that points to a `NaturalKeyModel`.
 When `update()` or `create()`ing the primary model, the nested `NaturalKeySerializer`s will automatically create instances of referenced models if they do not exist already (via the `find()` method described above).
 Note that `NaturalKeyModelSerializer` does not override DRF's default behavior for other fields, whether or not they form part of the primary model's natural key.

 `NaturalKeySerializer` can technically be used as a top level serializer, though this is not recommended.  `NaturalKeySerializer` is designed for dealing with nested natural keys and does not support updates or non-natural key fields.
+Even when used together with `NaturalKeyModelSerializer`, `NaturalKeySerializer` never updates an existing related model instance.
+Instead, it will repoint the foreign key to another (potentially new) instance of the related model.
+It may help to think of `NaturalKeySerializer` as a special [RelatedField] class rather than as a `Serializer` per se.

 You can use `NaturalKeyModelSerializer` with [Django REST Framework] and/or [wq.db] just like any other serializer:
 ```python